googlesamples/android-testdpc/README.md

 Test Device Policy Control (Test DPC) App
 =========================================

 Test DPC is an app designed to help EMMs, ISVs, and OEMs to test their applications and platforms in a Android for Work managed profile (i.e. work profile).
 It serves as both a sample Device Policy Controller and a testing application to flex the APIs available for Android for Work.
 It supports devices running Android 5.0 Lollipop or later.
-As of May 18, 2016, it also supports devices running the Android N Developer Preview 3.
-If you are running Developer Preview 1 or 2, update your device so that it's running Developer Preview 3.
+As of June 8, 2016, it also includes support for devices running API level 24.

 Pre-requisites
 --------------

-- Android N Preview SDK
+- Android N SDK
-- Android Build Tools v23.0.2
+- Android Build Tools v24.0.0
 - Android Support Repository

 Getting Started
 ---------------

 This sample uses the Gradle build system.
 To build this project, use the "gradlew assemble" command or use "Import Project" in Android Studio.
-Please note that two apks will be generated when building this app: TestDPC\-standard\-\*.apk is the apk targeting devices Android 6.0 and below while TestDPC\-N\-\*.apk is targeting the Android N Developer Preview.

 Screenshots
 ------------